Rukmini Devi Arundale: Legacy

 In January 1994, an Act of the Indian Parliament recognised the Kalakshetra Foundation as an 'Institute of National Importance'.

-Year-long celebrations, including lectures, seminars and festivals marked her 100th birth anniversary, on 29 February, in 2004 at Kalakshetra and elsewhere in many parts of the world, At the campus the day was marked by special function in which old students gathered from across India and the world, in a day of songs and recitals.
+Year-long celebrations, including lectures, seminars and festivals marked her 100th birth anniversary, on 29 February, in 2004 at Kalakshetra and elsewhere in many parts of the world, On campus, the day was marked by a special function in which old students gathered from across India and the world, in a day of songs and recitals.
 Also on 29 February, a photo exhibition on her life opened at the Lalit Kala Gallery in New Delhi, and on the same day, then President APJ Abdul Kalam released a photo-biography, written and compiled by Dr Sunil Kothari with a foreword by former president R Venkataraman.

-In 2016, Google honored Rukmini Devi on her 112th birthday with a doodle, and later in the month marking the 80th year of the Kalakshetra Foundation held, 'Remembering Rukmini Devi’ festival of music and dance.
+In 2016, Google honored Rukmini Devi on her 112th birthday with a doodle, and later in the month, to mark the 80th anniversary, the Kalakshetra Foundation held, 'Remembering Rukmini Devi’ festival of music and dance.
 Google also featured her in the 2017 Google Doodle for International Women's Day.